Bridging the Gender Gap: Seven Principles for Achieving Gender Balance

 Take-Aways from the book:

-Women hold 10% to 20% of leadership positions in politics and
+Women hold 10% to 20% of leadership positions in

 the workplace.